“Our goal is to create a place where people work to make a life, not just a living.”

 So in a crowded content marketplace where online attention is scarce, how does Creator stack up?
 The editorial team is nimble about finding tactics to continuously engage its audience.
 In 2015, to combat a summer slump in site traffic, they decided to publish a profile of a woman-founded business every day in July.
 But success here isn’t defined just by numbers: “Knowing you’ve helped someone grow awareness of their business and personal brand, and connected them with other people — that feeling of success is more gratifying than statistics,” says Lia.

 Creator is many things at once, and the folks behind the publication want to keep it that way.
 It’s a platform for first-time entrepreneurs to grow their brand, a content hub for everything WeWork, and a lifestyle magazine for members of the creative economy that initiatives like WeWork have spurned.
 And we’re pretty certain that Creator will keep having plenty of stories to tell, as the future of work starts to look more and more like WeWork’s founders envisioned.
 M.

 Want to hear how brands like WeWork are delivering great customer experiences?
-Come to this year’s Transition conference, the can’t-miss marketing event of the year.
+Come to the Transition conference to hear from some of the world’s best marketers.